 | Example 2 ||32|

 | Relying on this Guideline

-If you rely on this Guideline in good faith, you will not have to pay any shortfall tax, penalties or interest in respect of matters covered by the Guideline if it does not correctly state how a relevant provision applies to you.
+If you rely on this Guideline in good faith, you will not have to pay any underpaid tax, penalties or interest in respect of matters it covers if it does not correctly state how a relevant provision applies to you.

 What this Guideline is about

 1. This Guideline outlines the purpose, nature and role of Law Companion Guidelines (Guidelines) in the Commissioner's administration of the tax system.

 - the nature of Guidelines and their relationship to the legislative process

 - how Guidelines fit into the ATO's delivery of public advice and guidance